Skip to main content

 Co-founder & CEO

-Plug and Charge is a coordination project, not just a protocol feature
+Plug & Charge is a coordination project, not just a protocol feature

 For deployers, the harder question is whether the surrounding ecosystem is ready: